 There are roughly two categories of consensus mechanisms: Proof- and leader-based or Byzantine fault tolerance-based.
 Bitcoin uses the proof-of work consensus mechanism to prove that enough computational resources have been spent in order to propose an addition to the blockchain.
 Nodes can compete with each other to be selected in proportion to their computing capacity.
-For Bitcoin, the proof-of-work requirement is as follows: H is an ideal hash function, N represents a nonce, P{hash} is the hash value of the previous block, and Tx are the transactions in the proposed block.
+For Bitcoin, the proof-of-work requirement is as follows:

+N represents a nonce,

+P{hash} is the hash value of the previous block, and

+Tx are the transactions in the proposed block.

 The hash value of these concatenated fields should be smaller than the set target for difficulty.